statichunt/geeky-hugo/exampleSite/content/blog/best-affiliate-programs.md

 ### 10. Rakuten.com

-Through [Rakuten](https://www.rakuten.com/r/JONESD1531?eeid=28187/ "{rel='nofollow'}") marketing, marketers and influencers access a vast network of brands and retailers, earning commissions by recommending products and services from a diverse array of merchants across different sectors.
+Through [Rakuten](https://www.rakuten.com/r/JONESD1531?eeid=28187/)marketing, marketers and influencers access a vast network of brands and retailers, earning commissions by recommending products and services from a diverse array of merchants across different sectors.

 ### 11. Bluehost.com